 - Non-degree-seeking students

 When to Seek Academic Advising

-NEW STUDENTS will meet with an academic advisor and register for classes after attending a first-year student orientation.
+NEW STUDENTS will meet with an academic advisor and register for classes after attending a new student orientation.

 TRANSFER AND READMITTED STUDENTS should make an appointment to see an academic advisor once their DACC admission is complete.